zLianK/django-channels-chat/README.md

 By developing this final project, I've learned a lot of new things and technologies, started to think more logically and learned how to research and read documentations.
 I've needed to think and plan all parts of this project by myself, and it was really good for my developing as a professional, now I can thought on how things work before start coding and plan it better.

 ## Distinctiveness and Complexity
-The real time chat app that I've developed is different from the other projects because it uses another protocol instead of html to get it working.
+The real time chat app that I've developed is different from the other projects because it uses another protocol instead of http to get it working.
 I decided to do this, because I've found out that there are more than the http protocol, so I've wanted to learn another one.

 Although this app is a simple application for the user, there is some complexity at coding it, because it uses a lot of technologies.
 It also uses APIs to link the frontend and the backend, the Websocket protocol to maintain a long connection between the client and server and Docker as the websocket "manager".